 And this is what he wants us to bring to each other, not just a nice feeling of being forgiven on Wednesday and entering the old world on Thursday, but the feeling that the forgiveness of God is a given and it is given to us whenever we fall for one reason or another, or slip and go another way for a little while.

 And they said that when he picked up his violin, it wasn’t a violin he was playing, he was playing his heart.
 And he really believed that, because he was playing his heart, he was playing God’s heart, and that who would listen to the music very carefully could hear the voice of God speaking to their heart.

-One day he said this: “If I could go to the Sistine Chapel,” this, of course, is the famous chapel in The Vatican, it is the chapel filled with the beauty of Michelangelo’s paintings and full of the great tradition of those who serve God, “I thought then, if I played in the Sistine Chapel, I would bring a peace to the world.
+One day he said this: “If I could go to the Sistine Chapel” — this, of course, is the famous chapel in The Vatican, it is the chapel filled with the beauty of Michelangelo’s paintings and full of the great tradition of those who serve God — “I thought then, if I played in the Sistine Chapel, I would bring a peace to the world.

 Poor Thomas, two weeks earlier, before Jesus suffered, he was the one when Jesus said, “I must return because my friend Lazarus has died.
 I must return to the edge of the city of Jerusalem,” and his disciples said, “No, because they are going to kill you if they capture you,” and Thomas, one of them, finally said, when Jesus said, “I must go,” he said, “I will go and let us all go and die with him.”

 Great love, but a love based on perhaps a naïve idea of what those words might be, for Thomas ran away when the time came for him to be there with the one he loved most of all.
 He ran away and he ran away from the disciples as well.

 And Jesus dispelled the fear and said, “I am here.
 See me.
 I have come as I had promised I would rise on the third day.”

 And so when the disciples told Thomas, he was not going to believe a second time.
 There is nothing worse than losing your faith and it’s very hard to gain it back.
 In fact it took the appearance of Jesus himself.

-He appeared once again to the huddled group in that upper room and he looked at poor Thomas, who must have been totally wiped out by his failure at this one time when the Lord needed him most, and he said to Thomas, almost pushing it a little bit he said, “Thomas, come over and put your hand in the wounds and put your hand into my side and believe.
+He appeared once again to the huddled group in that upper room and he looked at poor Thomas — who must have been totally wiped out by his failure at this one time when the Lord needed him most — and he said to Thomas, almost pushing it a little bit he said, “Thomas, come over and put your hand in the wounds and put your hand into my side and believe.
 Do not be a disbeliever but believe.”

 And then Thomas saw Jesus for the very first time, because he wasn’t just listening to the wonderful words that came from Jesus and the wonderful uprising of his heart to follow this man, it was he was believing that this man was in his very soul.

-And this is what Thomas teaches us, because you must go through a certain kind of agony along the way, a certain kind of pain along the way, so that, at the end of it, when you reach your deeper understanding of who God is and what He expects of you, you are full of joy and great courage.
+And this is what Thomas teaches us.
+Because you must go through a certain kind of agony along the way, a certain kind of pain along the way, so that, at the end of it, when you reach your deeper understanding of who God is and what He expects of you, you are full of joy and great courage.

 What he did was he opened not his mind, not his own ideas of what he was going to do with his life, but he opened up in surrender to Jesus whom he loved with his whole heart.

 “You are to bring them the good news that God is not up in His heavens, He is walking through life with you, the joy of life, the pain of life, never a step behind but always with you, and He will bring you safely home.”

-And this is the reason for Easter joy.
 And this is the reason why we come, and especially at Mass, for it was the other two disciples at Emmaus, who Jesus walked a long distance with before they recognised that he was the Lord when they said, “We recognised him most when we sat down at a table and broke bread.”